HollerLondon/sfImagePoolPlugin/README.md

 #### Rackspace Cloud files

-If you want to use the Rackspace cloud to store your image pool thumbnails you will need to add the dependancy specified in _Optional Dependencies_ and follow the instructions.
+If you want to use the Rackspace cloud to store your image pool files you will need to add the dependancy specified in _Optional Dependencies_ and follow the instructions.

 Then you can run `./symfony rackspace:initialise` and fill in your settings at the prompt.
 This will generate the correct settings in your project's `config/app.yml` file
 (and create the file if it doesn't exist).
 This saves you manually creating the settings as above.